 Linked Data interface for search engine optimization (SEO).
 The Schema.org initiative provides a collection of shared schemas that Web authors can use to markup their content in order to enable enhanced search and browsing features offered by major search engines.
 RDFa, Microdata and JSON-LD are currently approved formats to markup web documents based on Schema.org.
-There are already tools like Google Structured Data Markup Helper17 which help users to generate and embed such markup into their web content.
-A direct feature of the Linked Data based text analytics with conTEXT is the provisioning of a SEO interface. conTEXT encodes the results of the content annotation (automatic and revisions by the user) in the JSON-LD18 format which can be directly exposed to schema.org aware search engines.
-This component employs the current mapping from the DBpedia ontology to the Schema.org vocabularies19.
-Thus the conTEXT SEO interface enables end-users to benefit from better exposure in
+There are already tools like Google Structured Data Markup Helper which help users to generate and embed such markup into their web content.
+A direct feature of the Linked Data based text analytics with conTEXT is the provisioning of a SEO interface. conTEXT encodes the results of the content annotation (automatic and revisions by the user) in the JSON-LD format which can be directly exposed to schema.org aware search engines.
+This Linked Data interface employs the current mapping from the DBpedia ontology to the Schema.org vocabularies.
+Thus the conTEXT SEO interface enables endusers to benefit from better exposure in search engines (e.g. through Google's Rich Text Snippets) with very little effort.